top of page

 At the same time, there was rarely an objective, governed baseline of the current operating reality.
 Without a baseline, there was no factual way to measure progress from old to new or to validate whether expectations were being met.
 Stakeholder perspectives, both valid and invalid, substituted for evidence.
 What surfaced later as missed expectations were often expectations that had never been objectively defined or measurable in the first place.

-In the AI era, these structural gaps don't just persist, they are amplified.
 Systems and AI execute what exists rather than recalling intent or renegotiating meaning.
-Decisions, once embedded, become increasingly difficult to reverse.
-Ambiguity that humans once absorbed is now enforced at scale.
-The same structural gaps that have always existed now produce larger expectation and cost gaps faster.
+Ambiguity that humans once absorbed is now enforced at scale, causing inconsistency to propagate faster and with greater impact.

 Understanding the problem is the first step.